-Students will contribute to a 3 - 15 minute video that will be made available to a community organization that they have partnered with in order to fulfill their Engaged Learning requirement.
+Students will contribute to a video that will be made available to a community organization that they have partnered with in order to fulfill their Engaged Learning requirement.

-Each student will be required to submit a service-learning agreement, as well as keep a record of time spent working on this project.
+Each student (group) will be required to submit a completed service-learning agreement, as well as a record of time spent working on this project.